Bar Girls: Reception

 On Rotten Tomatoes the film has an approval rating of 25% based on reviews from 8 critics.

+Entertainment Weekly wrote in its review, "A chic girl-meets-girl movie for people who thought the women in Go Fish looked too damn geeky.
+The eight pretty patrons at the L.A. bar in this upbeat romantic rondelet change partners easily (always wearing nice makeup), pairing off and then recombining like residents of Melrose Place."

 Home media

 Bar Girls was released on Region 1 DVD on March 19, 2002.